turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

 Next we need the case where a product has multiple ratings.
-We need:

-* two ratings that will be returned (to test "multiple")
+In order to test that this actually returns multiple ratings, we need two
-* one rating that will not be returned (to test that the response excludes
+ratings that will be returned.
+To test that it excludes irrelevant ratings, we
-  ratings).
+also need a rating that will *not* be returned.

 So we need three test ratings.
 Something like: